 Look for a full-service menu of treatments, all provided in a serene setting.

 Guests of the Disneyland Resort hotels are are eligible for an Extra Magic Hour.
 Visit Disneyland on Tuesdays, Thursdays and Saturdays and check out Disney California Adventure on Sundays, Mondays, Wednesdays and Fridays up to one hour prior to regular park opening.
 The availability of the Extra Magic Hour and offered attractions is subject to change.

-The Storytellers Café begins the day with a character breakfast hosted by Chip & Dale.
-American fare is featured at lunch and dinner.
-This is a buffet, but guests can choose to order from the menu if they prefer.
+The Storytellers Café begins the day with Mickey's Tales of Adventure character breakfast or brunch.
+American fare is featured at dinner, with a buffet that includes carved meats, salads, and filling sides, plus kid-friendly selections for younger guests.
 While the food is delicious, the décor is worth a visit.
 There are wonderful murals depicting the tales from past days, such as “The Jumping Frogs of Calaveras County.”